Tanz0rz/1inch-nginx-proxy/README.md

 # 1inch Nginx Proxy

-This repository contains a simple setup to run an Nginx proxy locally to properly proxy all requests to the 1inch API.
+This is a simple Nginx proxy for the 1inch API that can be deployed locally.

 # Why use a proxy with the 1inch API?